Hanoosh/memreas-transcoder-public/README.md

 //
 // Server should be setup and ready to test
-// - reboot the server and edit the test_transcoder.sh to test
+// - reboot the server and edit/execute the test_transcoder.sh to test
 // - you can use tpel.sh to tail the php_errors.log file
 //